jack-markle/hackathon-dev/planning_docs/milestones/03-orchestrator-and-agents-langchain.md

 ### 3.1 Outcomes

 - Orchestrator module that:
-  - Invokes environmental, loyalty, supply/demand, and historical logic (conceptual “agents”).
+  - Invokes environmental, loyalty, supply/demand, historical, and corporate pressure logic (conceptual “agents” / tools).
   - Combines results into final adjustment and goodness.
   - Calls a LangChain chain to generate natural-language reasoning.
 - `reasoning` field in `RecommendationResponse` now contains LLM-generated text based on factors.
 - Agents and chain implementation remain **simple and deterministic** for the demo.
+- Corporate pressure (revenue goals/strategy) is considered as a soft influence, while market physics and ethical guardrails remain non-negotiable.

 ---